-- Between the ages of 2 to 4 years old, your child will display different moods and interests and express some autonomy while still using social referencing for everything.
+- Between the ages of 2 and 4 years old, your child will display different moods and interests and express some autonomy while still using social referencing for everything.

-- From 4 to 8 years, your child will learn to interact and play with other children and stay friendly.
+- From 4 to 8 years of age, your child will learn to interact and play with other children and stay friendly.
 He will also learn to follow the rules and play as part of a team and express specific interest in activities or subjects.

 Importance of Social Referencing in Your Child’s Development